VicidominiLab/napari-ISM/README.md

 Note that all the analysis commands expect an input with size `X x Y X Ch`.

 To see the result of summing over the SPAD dimensions `Ch`, use the plugin command `Sum`.
+Then, press `Run`.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/sum.png)

 To see the result of Adaptive Pixel Reassignment, use the plugin command `APR_stack`.
+Select as reference image (`ref`) the central one.
+Select an upsampling factor (`usf`), which corresponds to the sub-pixel precision of the shift-vector estimation.
+Then, press `Run`.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/apr.png)

 To generate the PSFs, use the plugin command `PSFs`.
+Select an image layer (`img layer`), it will be used to determine the number of pixels and the pixel size.
+Then, select the detector pixel size (`pxsize`) and pixel pitch (`pxpitch`) in microns.
+Select the magnification of the system (`M`).
+Select the excitation (`exWl`) and emission wavelength (`emWl`) in nanometers.
+Then, press `Run`.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/PSF.png)

 To see the result of multi-image deconvolution, use the plugin command `Deconvolution`.
+Select an image layer (`img layer`) containing the ISM dataset to deconvolve and another image layer (`psf layer`) containing the PSFs, either simulated or experimental.
+Then, press `Run`.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/deconv.png)

 To use Focus-ISM, first select a region on the input dataset using a `shapes` layer.
 Select a rectangle containing mainly in-focus emitters.
 It will be used as a calibration.
 Then, use the plugin command `Focus-ISM`.
+Select an image layer (`img layer`) containing the ISM dataset and a shape layer (`shape layer`) defining the calibration region.
+Select a lower bound for the standard deviation of the out-of-focus curve (`sigma B bound`) in units of standard deviations of the in-focus term.
+We suggest to never select a value below 2.
+Select a threshold (`threshold`) in units of photon counts.
+Scan coordinates with less photons than the threshold will be skipped in the analysis and classified as background.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/shapes.png)